Sri Lankan batter dismissed ‘Timed Out’ for the first time in international cricket

 Mathews continued to speak but shifted the attention towards the evidence he had backing up his case as well as solidifying his stance on the Bengali team.

 “See up to today I had utmost respect to him and Bangladesh team, obviously you know you all play to win and if it’s within the rules it’s fine.
-But the rule clearly says, in my incident today, within two minutes I was there, and we have video evidence.
-We will put out a statement later on.
-We have video evidence, footage and everything was looked.
-I’m not just coming and saying things here, I’m talking with proof.”
+We have video evidence of my innocence, footage and everything was looked at so I’m not just coming and saying things here, I’m talking with proof.”

-He then mentioned how player safety had impacted his actions as well as discussing the role the umpires had to play.
+He then mentioned how player safety had impacted his actions as well as discussing the role the umpires had to play in the a situation that had never before transpired in international cricket.

 “So, we talk about the safety of the players right.
 You guys tell me if it’s right for me to take my guard without my helmet on?
 It’s just pure common sense.
 That’s where I think the umpires also had a bigger job at the time because they could have also gone back and checked.”